Mayagüez, Puerto Rico: Government

-As one of Puerto Rico's 78 municipalities, Mayagüez's government has two branches, the executive and the legislative.
+As one of Puerto Rico's 78 municipalities, Mayagüez's government has two executive and legislative branches.
 Those citizens eligible to vote, directly elect a mayor and the municipal assembly for four-year terms.
-The municipal government is housed in Mayagüez City Hall or Casa Alcaldia, which faces the south-side of the Plaza de Colon.
+The municipal government is housed in Mayagüez City Hall or Casa Alcaldia, which faces the south side of the Plaza de Colon.

-The executive branch is headed by a popularly elected mayor.
-The office is held by El Cacique José Guillermo Rodríguez.
+A popularly elected mayor heads the executive branch, currently deputy mayor Jorge Luis Ramos Ruiz, serves in the position as Interim Mayor after the suspension of José Guillermo Rodríguez from the post pending an investigation.
 In addition to running the city's day-to-day operations and supervising associated departments, the mayor is also responsible for appointing a secretary-auditor and a treasurer.

+In the 2024 general elections, Ramos Ruiz was elected to serve a full, four-year term.

-Mayagüez's Municipal Assembly is made up of sixteen elected officials, as defined in the Puerto Rico Law of Autonomous Municipalities of 1991.
+Mayagüez's Municipal Assembly comprises sixteen elected officials, as defined in the Puerto Rico Law of Autonomous Municipalities of 1991.

 The city belongs to the Puerto Rico Senatorial district IV, which is represented by two Senators.
-In 2012, María Teresa González and Gilberto Rodríguez were elected as District Senators.
+In 2024, Jeison Rosa and Karen Michelle Román Rodríguez, both from the New Progressive Party (PNP), were elected as District Senators.

 Public services

 Law enforcement in Mayagüez is the joint responsibility of the Mayagüez Municipal Police Department and the Puerto Rico Police Department.
 The first fire fighters corps in the city was created in 1876.

+The city has three Puerto Rico Police (State Police) facilities and one Municipal Police station, it also has the regional office of the State Emergency Management Bureau(NMEAD) as well as the offices of the Puerto Rico Seismic Network(Red Sismica de Puerto Rico) and the Caribbean Tsunami Warning Program who share facilities in the University of Puerto Rico Mayagüez Campus.

+It has numerous private ambulance service organizations which covered wide parts of the western coast of Puerto Rico and choose Mayagüez for its central location to the region.

+There are small volunteer organizations dedicated to aiding police and emergency services as requested by such.